cracswer/Stainless-Linux/README.md

 # WARNING FOR USERS IN CALIFORNIA AND BRAZIL.
 ## Due to recent events in California, Digital Age Assurance Act (AB 1043), and in Brazil, Digital ECA (Digital Statute of the Child and Adolescent, or Estatuto da Criança e do Adolescente).
 Starting in California on January 1st, 2027.Usage of Stainless-Linux is prohibited in California.
 Also starting on March 17th, 2026.
 Brazil users are also prohibited from using Stainless-Linux for any form usage including Desktop and Server usage.

-### After Pull requesting
-After pull requesting.
-Your contribution may take time to be pushed to the main branch, as we first have to review all the changes, and test it for ourselves too.
-#